nkestrel/kodi.service.plugin.listcachekeeper/README.md

 Plugins can prevent their own lists from being cached but this is usually only done for hard-coded lists that load quickly.
-Accessing lists remotely with JSONRPC does not use cache files so there is no benefit.
+Accessing lists remotely with JSON RPC does not use cache files so there is no benefit.

 On startup and when displaying cached lists, the log will show errors as Kodi tries and fails to delete the protected cache files, this is normal and